Workbench Plans

 Work surface material

 The primary material of your work surface can have a profound effect on the functionality of your workbench.
 Solid hardwood tops offer the best combination of mass and durability while readily supporting attached vises and other fixtures.
 Plywood creates a flat, stable surface at a lower cost, but it may not hold up well under heavy pounding or clamping.
-Some workbenches use medium-density fiberboard with a hardboard or laminate surface, offering excellent flatness and reasonable durability for light to medium work.
-For general-purpose benches, a top that measures 1.5 to 2 inches can generally provide a good balance of strength and economy.
+Some workbenches use medium-density fiberboard (MDF) with a hardboard or laminate surface, offering excellent flatness and reasonable durability for light to medium work.
+For general-purpose benches, a top that measures 1 1/2 to 2 inches thick can generally provide a good combination of strength and economy.

 Work-holding capacity

 How do you plan to secure materials to your workbench?
 This factor will determine your work-holding capacity.
-From traditional woodworking vises to modern quick-release clamps to simple dog holes for stops and pins, you can outfit your bench with many different work-holding methods.
+From traditional woodworking vises to modern quick-release clamps to simple bench dogs, you can outfit your bench with many different work-holding methods.
 Because a bench without good work-holding capabilities will prove frustrating even for basic projects, you should carefully determine how you’ll secure various sizes and shapes of materials before finalizing your bench design.

 Workbenches for different settings